-DEPARTMENT OF CHRISTIAN EDUCATION
+DEPARTMENT OF CHRISTIAN EDUCATION Dr. Janet Starks Program Director

-Introduction to Christian Education (CE 102) provides an introduction to the educational ministries of the church.
-Special attention is given ministrv foundations. the to teaching/learning process, developmental needs of learners, and the organization and design of Christian education ministries.
-3 credit hours
+Introduction to Christian Education (CE 102) provides an introduction to a wide range of discipleship ministries.
+Special attention is given to ministry foundations, characteristics of learners, types of ministry programs, and leadership of discipleship and educational ministries.
+3 credit hours Annually, fall